CadenzaProject/cadenzaproject.github.io/docs/icassp_2024/data/icassp2024_data_overview.md

 :::warning Consider that ...
 Generating new scenes will not preserve the scene_id from the **core** package.
-This is because the id is assigned correlatively.
+This is because the id is assigned incrementally.
 However, this does not have any significance in the process as these scenes are used exclusively for training separation models.
 :::